seangaff/Accessible-ANPR/README.md

 Final Year Project.
 Developing a system to detect cars, capture license plates, read and record text in real time on accessible hardware, testing on Raspberry Pi 4B.
-Utilizing OpenCV, PyTorch, Flaks, and custom YOLOv5 and YOLOv8 models trained in Google Colab.
+Utilizing OpenCV, PyTorch, Flask, and custom YOLOv5 and YOLOv8 models trained in Google Colab.

 ## Project Setup